physiodatatoolbox/docs/docs/tutorial/basics.md

 </details>

 ### Finish creating the ECG PhysioAnalyzer ###
-When done with creating epochs, click **OK** to close the Epoch Builder window and return to the PhysioAnalyzer settings window.
+When done with creating epochs, click **Save and Exit** to close the Epoch Builder window and return to the PhysioAnalyzer settings window.
 We'll leave the settings to their default values for now (see the [ECG Analyzer](..\user-guide\physioanalyzer-modules\ecg-module.html#settings) chapter in the User Guide for more information on the ECG analyzer settings).
 Click **OK** to save the changes and return to the Session Manager.
 Note that although we created an analyzer, the analyzer and the settings and epochs it contains are not applied to the data files yet.
 We will first create the other analyzers, then apply all analyzers to our data files.

 ## Creating the SC PhysioAnalyzer ##
  - Click the **Create New Analyzer** button again and select the **Skin Conductance Analyzer**.
  - Fill in `2` in the channel number field to make the module use the EDA signal in channel 2.
- - We will use the same epochs as we defined in the ECG module, therefore, select **PhysioAnalyzer with tag:** from the drop-down menu, and fill in `ECG` in the field below.
+ - We will use the same epochs as we defined in the ECG module, therefore, from the drop-down menu to the right of the **Generate epochs from** label, select **PhysioAnalyzer with tag** instead of **Epoch Definition Table**.
+This will change the **View/Edit Epochs** button into a text field, into which the tag of the module to be referenced can be entered.
+As such, fill in `ECG` in the field.
 This will make this module dynamically use any epochs we defined in the ECG module.
  - Click **Ok** to close the window and add these settings to the PhysioAnalyzer tree (we'll leave the settings at their default values, for more information on the Skin Conductance Analyzer settings, see the [Skin Conductance Analyzer chapter](..\user-guide\physioanalyzer-modules\SC-module.html#settings) in the User Guide).

 ## Adding the HRV PhysioAnalyzer ##
  - Click the **Create New Analyzer** button again and select the **HRV Analyzer**
  - Fill in `ECG` in the **Tag of the ECG Analyzer** field.
 In order for it to function, the HRV analyzer must be linked to an ECG module.
  - As with the previous analyzer, we will use the same epochs as we defined in the ECG module.
-Select **PhysioAnayzer with tag** from the epoch drop-down menu and fill in `ECG` in the field below.
+Select **PhysioAnalyzer with tag** from the epoch drop-down menu and fill in `ECG` in the field below.
  - Click **Ok** to close the window.
 We'll leave the HRV settings to their default, for more information on these settings, consult the [HRV Analyzer chapter](..\user-guide\physioanalyzer-modules\hrv-module.html#settings)  in the User Guide.

 ## Applying the Settings to the PhysioData files ##